danvolchek/XNB2CP/README.md

 An automated XNB mod to [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher) mod converter for Stadew Valley mods.
 XNB2CP reads in XNB mods and generates the equivalent mod in Content Patcher's format.

+# Discontinued
+Work on this project is discontinued.
+The original goal was to create an automatic conversion tool, but my first efforts resulted in extremely large, unintuive content.json files.
+The community ended up doing conversions for most files manually, so there isn't need for such a tool anymore.

 ## Features:
 - Automatic mapping detection between the mod's files and SDV's files that supports multiple formats.
 	- Supports a single Content folder as well as individual files, as long as they are unique within SDV's Content folder.